Astros vs. White Sox Player Props Betting Odds

 Alvarez Stats

-- Alvarez has collected 33 hits with seven doubles, nine home runs and 17 walks.
-He has driven in 35 runs.
+- Alvarez has 34 hits with seven doubles, nine home runs, 17 walks and 35 RBI.

-- Alvarez will look for his 10th straight game with a hit in this contest.
-During his last 10 games he is batting .306 with three doubles, three home runs, four walks and eight RBI.
+- Alvarez will look for his 11th straight game with a hit in this contest.
+During his last 10 outings he is batting .316 with three doubles, three home runs, three walks and eight RBI.

 Alvarez Recent Games